Welcome to My Site

 A) PEER-REVIEWED SCIENTIFIC ARTICLES

-Karimi, F., Rodi, M. (forthcoming).
+Karimi, F., Rodi, M. (2021).
 Energy-transition challenges in the Baltic Sea Region: an overview of socio-political and legal gaps, in Mišík., M; Oravcová, V. From economic to energy transition: Three decades of transitions in Central and Eastern Europe.
 Palgrave.

 Karimi, F. (Under review).
 Stakeholders risk perceptions of decarbonised energy system: insights into patterns of behaviour.